2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 ### Access the Grafana Token locally in a .env file

 Access your Grafana token in a local development environment by storing it in a `.env` file.
+A `.env` file is a popular language-agnostic solution for secrets management and is parsed {ref}`later in this guide<hub-activity:python-packages>` with the `python-dotenv` package.

 :::{caution}
 Keep your Grafana token secure and do not upload this to a Git repo.
 Add `.env` to your `.gitignore` file.